acupof-jojo/acupof-jojo/README.md

 **About Me**

-My name is Johanna "JoJo" Mejias and I use she/her pronouns!
+My name is Johanna "JoJo" Mejias (aka ACupOfJoJo) and I use she/her pronouns!
 I am a senior majoring in **Computer Science**, and I will be graduating in May 2024.
 I am also working towards certificates (minors) in Criminal Justice, Digital Studies, Folklore, and Game Design.

 **‼️I'm currently looking for a fulltime job for when I graduate‼️**